Blankscreen-exe/design-patterns-python/README.md

-# design-patterns-python
+# Design Patterns In Python

-Design patterns implemented and explained in Python.
-This is a learning based repository.
+Implementation of various design patterns in python programming language.